readthedocs/readthedocs.org/docs/user/guides/subprojects.rst

 On the following page, it's possible to both change the alias and source project.
 Click :guilabel:`Update subproject` to save your changes.

-What is visible in ``/projects/<subproject-alias>/`` will be updated immediately when you save your changes.
+The documentations served at``/projects/<subproject-alias>/`` will be updated immediately when you save your changes.

 Deleting a subproject